ali-ahmed2/NestJS-Bidding-System/README.md

   - Acquire a `pessimistic_write` lock on the respective `Item` row during bid placement.
   - Ensures only one bid transaction can be processed at a time per item.
   - Other transactions concerned with the same item will wait for the lock to be released.
   - **DECISION:** This strategy allows bids to be placed on DIFFERENT items simultaneously and reduces the chances of rollbacks.
 It also minimizes CPU utilization by making the transactions wait for the lock to be released instead of executing them optimistically.
-Due to reduced chances of conflicts, we also don't need to implement a retry mechanism for V1.
+Due to reduced chances of conflicts, we also don't need to implement a retry mechanism for MVP.

 ---